gamblevore/speedie/Documentation/Comparisons.md

       // *List::find_inner_mut(&mut list, 2).unwrap() = 42;
       *List::find_inner_mut(&mut list, 5).unwrap() = 42;

     You will get a crash.
 Yep... your "not marked as unsafe" code will crash.
 Cos you used `unwrap`.
 How terrible.
-(Apparantly, Rust considers crashing via `unwrap` to be "safe". 🤦‍♂️ 🤦🏽 🤦‍♀️.
-Well they might consider it "safe" but it didn't help find the crash bug in that Rust code did it!)
+(Apparantly, Rust considers crashing via `unwrap` to be "safe". 🤦‍♂️ 🤦🏽 🤦‍♀️.)

 The speedie code above WON'T crash if the item can't be found!
 Or the same alteration is made!